runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 Provided here is the syntax of an implementation of immutable, associative, commutative range maps from `Int` to `KItem`.
-This type is hooked to an implementation of range maps provided by the backend.
+This type is hooked to an implementation of range maps provided by the LLVM backend.
+Currently, this type is not supported by other backends.
 Although the underlying range map data structure supports any key sort, the current implementation by the backend only supports `Int` keys due to limitations of the underlying ordering function.